-The components of pulmonary rehabilitation may vary but evidence-based best practice for program delivery includes: structured and supervised exercise training, smoking cessation; nutrition counseling; and self-management education.
+The components of pulmonary rehabilitation may vary but evidence-based best practice for program delivery includes:

+structured and supervised exercise training, smoking cessation; nutrition counseling; and self-management education.
 Further details and recommendations on the components of pulmonary rehabilitation, the program organization (duration and structure) and evaluation are presented in Chapter 3.28

-The World Health Organization (WHO) "Rehabilitation 2030: a call for action" makes the case for accessible and affordable rehabilitation as an essential component of health services, stating that this is crucial to achieve Sustainable Development Goal 3: 'good health and wellbeing'.
-Although there is clear potential for pulmonary rehabilitation to improve health, wellbeing and economic productivity, research is necessary to develop culturally appropriate pulmonary rehabilitation in low- and middle-income countries; programs are likely to be different across cultures and countries.
-39
+The World Health Organization (WHO) "Rehabilitation 2030: a call for action"40 makes the case for accessible and affordable rehabilitation as an essential component of health services, stating that this is crucial to achieve Sustainable Development Goal 3: 'good health and wellbeing'.
+Although there is clear potential for pulmonary rehabilitation to improve health, wellbeing and economic productivity, research is necessary to develop culturally appropriate pulmonary rehabilitation in low- and middle-income countries; programs are likely to be different across cultures and countries.41 The COVID-19 pandemic has led to the need to modify the operation of pulmonary rehabilitation programs under alternative conditions to enable physical distancing.
+Home-based pulmonary rehabilitation programs with remote supervision may facilitate earlier access post-discharge and may be cost-effective.42-44